 The Mtn Lab is the narrowest boot in our test.
 Straight out of the box, it is unlikely to fit a large percentage of the population.
 The last is narrow side to side and has an overall volume that is pretty small too.
 This boot will appeal to the downhill skiing technician with narrow feet.

 That technically inclined consumer should have no problem employing the services of an excellent boot fitter to get the Mtn Lab to fit just right.
 The performance attributes are worth it, and as that expert boot fitter will tell you, it is easier to make a boot bigger than it is to make it smaller.
 Choose the Mtn Lab for its performance attributes, and put in the work to make it comfortable and fit well.

 It's like a broken record, but this pair comes out right in the middle, warmth wise.
-It seems that in almost every category it comes out around average.
-That is good, when many of the scoring metrics are diametrically opposed to another.
+It seems that in almost every category, it comes out around average.
+That is good when many of the scoring metrics are opposed to another.
 What makes a boot go uphill well can make it go downhill poorly.
 What makes a boot warm (thick materials in liner and shell, essentially.
 Aside from fit, of course) can make it heavy.
 For the weight, the Salomon is plenty warm.
-The liner is sturdy and supportive for skiing, making it more dense than the more insulating liner materials can be.
-The Scott Cosmos III, for instance, is just as warm but almost a pound lighter.
-The liner of the Cosmos is spongier, leaving more air space for insulation but compromising on downhill rigidity.
+Of the boots that ski well, the Salomon is a little colder.
+Of the boots that tour really well, the Salomon is much warmer.

 Ease of Use